patricksavalle/devops-project-template/content/branching-strategy.md

 > - [GitLabFlow](#gitlabflow)
 > - [GitHubFlow](#githubflow)

+Branching strategy defines how different new features are developed in parallel and integrated into a new release.

-Collaborative coding and revision control  is done using GIT.
+De industry standard for collaborative coding and revision control is GIT.
 Integration with GIT is done using merge requests into branches.
 GIT branching strategy should match life-cycle-, test- and deployment strategy.

 In general:
-- There is one permanent master branch representing ‘latest releasable’
+- Production code is stored in a permanent branch
-- Developers work on temporary features or fixes in isolated feature branches
+- New features or fixes are developed in temporary feature branches
-- Feature branches are merged back into the selected shared release branch
+- Feature branches are merged back into the production branch when ready
-- Merging is done using merge-requests which incorporate code review by another team member
+- Merging is done using merge-requests which incorporate code review by another developer
-- Gitlab-flow is a practical default on most projects

 See: https://www.flagship.io/git-branching-strategies/